-SRP Residents are responsible for snow removal on their driveways and sidewalks on and adjacent to their property.
+- SIDEWALKS: Homeowners are responsible for clearing the sidewalk in front of their homes.
+Corner lot owners must also clear the sidewalk in front and to the side of their homes.
 After clearing the snow with a shovel or snow blower, the use of non-corrosive, environmentally friendly materials, such as sand, should be applied for traction.
 Do NOT apply salt to concrete sidewalks and driveways, The salt will damage the concrete and residents may be responsible to Proprietary maintained sidewalks as a result of salt application.

 - Attached is a list of South Riding Proprietary streets for reference

 - VDOT interactive website where residents can track snow plows and monitor road conditions in real time